aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 ### Impact of disabling governance

-- Existing ownership assigned to the topics remains unchanged.
+- Existing ownership assigned to the Apache Kafka resources remains unchanged.
-- Re-enabling governance later preserves the ownership settings from the last time it was disabled.
+- Re-enabling governance later preserves the Apache Kafka resources ownership from the last time it was disabled.
-- Topics claimed by specific groups retain their ownership.
+- Apache Kafka resources claimed by specific groups retain their ownership.
-- If you select a different user group when re-enabling governance, topics under the previous default group are assigned to the new default governance group.
+- If you select a different user group when re-enabling governance, Apache Kafka resources under the previous default group are assigned to the new default governance group.

 ## Related pages